harness/developer-hub/release-notes/chaos-engineering.md

 * Previously, the pipeline diagram crashed randomly when scheduling a new experiment.
 This happened due to the API returning an empty object for nodes.
 This issue has been fixed.
 (CHAOS-2148)

-* In experiment and chaos infrastructure manifests, tolerationSeconds is now optional if the toleration effect is NoSchedule.
+* In advanced configuration for experiments and chaos infrastructures, if you add a toleration, tolerationSeconds is now optional if the toleration effect is NoSchedule.
 (CHAOS-1955)

   </TabItem>